michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-a-prompt-library.md

 complexity of AI accountability.
 ```

----
+,

 ## Section 6: Research and Postgraduate Prompts

 **Purpose:** These prompts support postgraduate research work.
 For comprehensive guidance on appropriate AI use in research contexts, see **Chapter 11: The Research Assistant**.
-These prompts are starting points—always maintain critical oversight and verify AI outputs.
+These prompts are starting points,always maintain critical oversight and verify AI outputs.

 **⚠️ CRITICAL WARNING:** AI frequently hallucinates citations, inventing papers that don't exist or misattributing real papers. **Verify every reference before including in your work.** Never trust AI citations without checking them against actual databases.

----
+,

 ### 6.1 Literature Search and Exploration